-Dean admits students of any race, color, and national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the College, Dean College does not discriminate on the basis of race, sexual orientation. color, age, gender, religion, disability, marital status, veteran status, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other College-administered programs.
+Dean admits students of any race, color, and national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the College.
+Dean College does not discriminate based on race, sexual orientation, color, age, gender, religion, disability, marital status, veteran status, or national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other Collegeadministered programs.